 These are a group of muscles connecting the hip and the upper leg and are found at the top of the thighs.
 These are the muscles that allow you to raise your legs and bend your waist.
 Having tight hips comes with a feeling of tension around the hips flexors.
 However, that’s not the only symptom that causes frustration.
-Even simple movements like walking can become tiresome—and running?
+Even simple movements like walking can become tiresome, and running?
 Forget about it!

 If you have tight hips and have been wondering why it is happening and what to do about them, you’re not the only one.

 Why do we get tight hips?

+Too much sitting: This is the number one cause of tight hips.
+You probably spend eight or so hours sitting down a day, at the office, in the car or relaxing at home.
 When you sit down, your hip flexor muscles are in a shortened position, inhibiting nerve activity and blood circulation.
 After a longer period of time, your hips get used to the condition and over time, they actually become shorter than they used to be.

 Injury to the Iliopsoas: This type of injury is caused by overuse of the hip flexor muscles.
-It mostly affects athletes and dancers when they spend more time practicing or suddenly increase the speed or distance.
+It mostly affects athletes and dancers when they spend more time practicing or suddenly increase their speed or distance.

 Mobility exercises to prevent tight hips

-Do the kneeling groin stretch: Kneel down with your front leg bent 90 degrees, hips straight and pointed, lean into the front leg and feel the stretch at the front of your hip and the other leg.
+Kneeling groin stretch: Kneel down with your front leg bent 90 degrees, hips straight and pointed, lean into the front leg and feel the stretch at the front of your hip and the other leg.

-Do the standing hamstring stretch: Keeping your legs straight, stand with your feet shoulder-distance apart and bend your hips as far as they can let you.
+Standing hamstring stretch: Keeping your legs straight, stand with your feet shoulder-distance apart and bend your hips as far as they can let you.